The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Discussion

-Note that the current parameterization of the QCD free energy is linear, it works in the region close to the critical point.
-In a wider region, higher order expansions of ($\mu$, T) should be taken into account.
-The parametric free energy and its dynamical evolution can be easily employed in a realistic dynamical model (like chiral hydrodynamics\cite{Nahrgang:2011mg,Nahrgang:2011vn,Herold:2013bi,Herold:2013qda} or Hydro+\cite{Stephanov:2017ghc}) in RHIC, with tunable location of the critical point and controllable range of the critical region as input.
-The realistic dynamical modeling with this parametric QCD free energy will be done in future studies.
+Note that in our study, we adopt the zero mode approximation which assumes the order parameter is uniform in space.
+The nonzero modes can be further taken into account if one employs the Ginzburg-Landau free energy.
+Moreover, due to the flexibility of our parameterization, the parametric free energy and its dynamical evolution can be easily combined with a realistic dynamical model (like that in chiral hydrodynamics \cite{Nahrgang:2011mg,Nahrgang:2011vn,Herold:2013bi,Herold:2013qda} or Hydro+ \cite{Stephanov:2017ghc}), to study the full dynamical process with phase transition.